 Mai Thon is an island just to the east of the bay of Chalong at the south of Phuket.
 It is reportedly owned by one of the princesses of Thailand.

-It is a rarely dived island and is really only ever dived during bad weather when other dive sites are inexcessible due to strong winds and high waves.
-For this reason it is difficult to accurately report on diving here as it is normally only dived when the weather is at its poorest. .
+It is a rarely dived island and normally only dived during bad weather when other dive sites are inexcessible due to strong winds and high waves.

 As the dives are normally done during the wet month most dives are done on the eastern side of the island.
-This side is quite shallow and appears to have been quite badly hit by the coral damage of 2010.
-A difficult dive site to get any more depth than 10 -12 metres it is also affected by very poor visibility.
+A difficult dive site to get any more depth than 10 -12 metres it can be effected by poor visibility.

 The has been some reports of leopard shark and turtle being there however they are a very rare occurrence.
-There are some typical reef creatures there such as eels and cuttle fish however other than that it is pretty void of much marine life and really does not appeal to many divers.
+There are some typical reef creatures there such as eels and cuttle fish.

 In 2014 a community group released a lot of breeding pairs of harlequin shrimp and bamboo sharks around the island in an effort to entice divers there.